wildcardcorp/castle.documentation/manage/deploying/front-end/nginx.rst

 Introduction
 ============

-Nginx is an modern alternative server to Apache.
+Nginx is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP proxy server alternative to Apache.

 * It acts as a proxy server and load balancer in front of Zope.
 * It handles rewrite rules.